 Attitudes toward counseling, or therapy, vary from one city to another around the world, and the availability of resources and type of services may be different among students' countries and cities of origin.

 It also makes sense to plan ahead before departure, especially if you know you would like counseling or need ongoing medication management.
 Call the Wellness Exchange at +1.212.443.9999 or write to email@example.com if you have pre-departure questions or need help in making connections to mental health professionals while you are studying away from your home campus.

 If a student is presently taking prescribed psychotropic medication, it is advised that the student meet with their prescribing physician to discuss their plan for obtaining prescription refills while studying abroad.
 Not all psychotropic medications are available in the countries a student is traveling to.
 Please contact the Wellness Exchange to inquire about availability of your prescriptions in Washington DC.

-If the student's prescription is available in Washington DC, Gaby Grebski, LCSW, or the Wellness Exchange can provide the student with referrals to local psychiatrists who accept the student's insurance and who can follow the student (in collaboration with their home provider and the onsite counselor) and write prescription refills.
+If the student's prescription is available in Washington, DC, the onsite Global Wellness Counselor or the Wellness Exchange can provide the student with referrals to local psychiatrists who accept the student's insurance and who can follow the student (in collaboration with their home provider and the onsite counselor) and write prescription refills.
 Please note that prescriptions from foreign doctors cannot be filled in the USA.

 If you have already chosen a site and are not registered with the Moses Center but anticipate you might need accommodations, please visit the Moses Center website to register.
 It is best to register before arriving at your site, but you can request accommodations at any time.